foster95/kytchentable/README.md

 * As a User I can delete my account so that *I no longer have an account with Kytchen Table

 ### Could Have
-* As a user I can sign up to the restaurants mailing list so that I can receive up to date information about changing menus at the restuarant
+* As a user I can sign up to the restaurants mailing list so that I can receive up to date information about changing menus at the restaurant
 * As a User I can see a 404 error page so that I can know I've gone to the wrong page

 ### Won't Have